01 – In Australia, the Bogle/Chandler case mystifies police who believe poison may have been used to kill the couple.

 20 – Ian Brown of UK band Stone Roses is born.

-05 - Country singer Patsy Cline is killed in a plane crash in Tennessee.
+05 – Country singer Patsy Cline is killed in Tennessee when the light aircraft she is travelling in crashes into the side of a mountain.

 06 – Britain and the US sign the Polaris Missile Sales Agreement allowing joint production of the first submarine-launched nuclear missiles, to replace the UK’s own successful Blue Streak and Skybolt missile projects.